-I was a recipient of the Marie Curie Fellowship in order to work with Prof. Christof Wunderlich.
+I was a recipient of the Marie Sklodowska-Curie Fellowship in order to work with Prof. Dr. Wunderlich.
 Together we are developing essential elements for an ion trap based large-scale quantum computer.

-I originally met Prof. Christof Wunderlich at the University of Sussex in the U.K, whilst we were working on a large-scale EU project.
-Conventionally, logic gate operations in ion trap quantum computers are realized with optical radiation (such as lasers).
-Prof. Wunderlich proposed and demonstrated a new scheme that ensures realization of logic gates using long wavelength radiation (such as microwaves).
+I originally met Prof. Dr. Wunderlich at the University of Sussex in the U.K, whilst we were working on a large-scale EU project.
+Conventionally, logic gate operations in ion trap quantum computers are realised with optical radiation (such as lasers).
+Prof. Dr. Wunderlich proposed and demonstrated a new scheme that ensures realisation of logic gates using long wavelength radiation (such as microwaves).
 I was interested in working with him and I asked to join his research team in Germany.
-After successfully applying for the Marie Curie Fellowship in 2014, I took up my position as a Postdoctoral Research Fellow here in Siegen.
+After successfully applying for the Marie Sklodowska-Curie Fellowship in 2014, I took up my position as a Postdoctoral Research Fellow here in Siegen.

 I will continue to work toward the development of ion trap quantum computer in collaboration with the research department here.
 I expect quantum computing to hugely advance in the coming decades, with the potential to change how we use computers in many different fields.

-Host at the University of Siegen: Prof. Dr. Dieter Schönecker
+Host at the University of Siegen: Univ.-Prof. Dr. Dieter Schönecker